Rs.257for 1 tube(s) (30 gm Rectal Gel each)

 CONSULT YOUR DOCTOR

 Cremagel should be used with caution during breastfeeding.
-Breastfeeding should be held until the treatment of the mother is completed and the drug is eliminated from her body.
+Breastfeeding should be held until the treatment of the mother is completed and the drug is eliminated from the body.

 CAUTION